Vanishing Deductible Car Insurance

 Allstate groups its disappearing deductible into a program called “Allstate Deductible Rewards.”
 This program offers a $100 bonus just for signing up.
 After this, you can receive $100 off your car insurance deductible for every year of safe driving.
 Like Nationwide, this will cap at $500 in savings.
 But because you immediately get the $100, it will take only four years to get to a $0 deductible, if that’s your end goal.
 Plus, you do not need to have an accident-free past in order to qualify for this insurance policy — unlike our next company, The Hartford.

 The Hartford's disappearing deductible is a little different than other companies.
 First, you need to have five years of accident-free driving, and three of those years need to be with The Hartford.
-If you qualify for this, your collision deductible will reduce by $150.
+If you qualify for this, your collision deductible will be reduced by $150.
 Each additional year after the five years will be met by a $50 reduction from your deductible amount.
 This program is only available through The Hartford's Advantage Plus package.

 Liberty Mutual’s disappearing deductible program is called a Deductible Fund and they market it almost like a bank account.
 Upon signing up for the deductible fund, you earn $100 in the “deductible fund” account which goes to your collision deductible if you file a claim.
 Then, like other policies, your deductible decreases by $100 each year you haven’t had an accident until your car insurance deductible is $0.
 Unlike The Hartford, you do not need to be accident-free in order to qualify for this program.